pcaversaccio/ath-erc20-token/README.md

 ## Overview
 The Alethena ATH token is a standard ERC20 token which will be deployed to the Ethereum blockchain.
-In addition the ATH token supports a hard-coded vesting which has to be set properly in the source code before the deployment.
+In addition, the ATH token supports a hard-coded vesting which has to be set properly in the source code before the deployment.

 ## ATH Properties
 - Token Type: ERC20